UMAprotocol/UMIPs/Implementations/pooltogether-tvl.md

 * If the returned value is less than 500,000,000, voters should return a value between 0.9 and 1.4 based on the (( TVL at expiry / 500,000,000 ) / 2 ) + 0.9.

 It is intended to deploy the documented KPI option on Polygon using [LSP contract](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/long-short-pair/LongShortPair.sol) with `General_KPI` price identifier approved in [UMIP-117](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-117.md).
 The contract intends to use [Linear LSP FPL](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/financial-templates/common/financial-product-libraries/long-short-pair-libraries/LinearLongShortPairFinancialProductLibrary.sol) with the `lowerBound` set to 0, the `upperBound` set to 1.4, and the `collateralPerPair` set to 1.4.

+As an illustration, a TVL value of 150,000,000 would result in 1.05 based on the calculation (( 150,000,000 / 500,000,000 ) / 2 ) + 0.9.
+At settlement, the `expiryPercentLong` would be calculated using `(expiryPrice - lowerBound) / (upperBound - lowerBound)`.
+With an `expiryPrice` of 1.05, `expiryPercentLong` would be calculated as (1.05 - 0) / (1.4 - 0) = 0.75.
+Therefore, 75% of collateral would be allocated to long tokens and 25% would be allocated to short tokens.
+With a `collateralPerPair` set to 1.4, 1.05 POOL would be allocated to each long token and 0.35 POOL would be allocated to each short token.